-AMPS, the Advanced Message Processing System, is built around an incredibly fast messaging engine that provides traditional publish-subscribe messaging and a wide array of advanced messaging features.
-AMPS combines the capabilities necessary for scalable high-throughput, low-latency messaging in real-time deployments such as in financial services.
-AMPS goes beyond basic messaging to include advanced features such as high availability, historical replay, aggregation and analytics, content filtering and continuous query, last value caching, and more.
+AMPS, the Advanced Message Processing System, is built around an incredibly fast messaging engine that supports both publish-subscribe messaging and queuing.
+AMPS combines the capabilities necessary for scalable high-throughput, low-latency messaging in realtime deployments such as in financial services.
+AMPS goes beyond basic messaging to include advanced features such as high availability, historical replay, aggregation and analytics, content filtering and continuous query, last value caching, focus tracking, and more.